 The Trentino region was considered something of a backwater by most Italian soldiers in early 1916, especially when compared with the Izonso Front, which had witnessed the bulk of the fighting.
 All this changed with the approach of spring as Italian High Command issued a flurry of orders demanding trench lines be strengthened and reserve positions bolstered.
 Advanced positions that were untenable for defence were to be abandoned.
 Veterans might have scratched their heads at this, wondering what the fuss was about.
 Surely the Austro-Hungarians had a screw loose if they proposed an offensive across territory more often suited to herding mountain goats?

 The answer came on May 14 when a fierce bombardment was unleashed on Italian positions.
-The following day, men who had believed they were on the war’s periphery were suddenly fighting for their lives.
-Hordes of pike-grey Austro-Hungarian infantry pressed forward as their artillery found other targets to pummel.
+The following day, men who had believed they were on the war’s periphery were suddenly fighting for their lives, with hordes of pike-grey Austro-Hungarian infantry pressing forward as their artillery found other targets to pummel.
 While some raced ahead, others units were in for a shock as Italian resistance proved rugged, with many defending units fighting to the last bullet or the last man.
 And so began the one of the bloodiest campaigns ever fought in the Alps...

 Since summer 1915, when Italy had dramatically entered the war on the Allied side, her armies had been nibbling away at Austro-Hungarian territory, particularly in the Isonzo region in the north east.
 Although the cost had been high, the Italians stubbornly persisted in battering away at their enemy’s defences, firm in the belief that the edifice would eventually collapse.
 Victorious, Italy would be then claim the majority-Italian regions of Austro-Hungary in the north and seek to claim much of the Adriatic region as her own.
 With the pressure mounting, Austro-Hungary was keen to pluck the Italian thorn from its side and concentrate on Russia, its main enemy.
 But how could it achieve this?
 The Empire’s Supreme Commander, Conrad von Hotzendorf, believed he had found the solution by winter 1915.